iamcalledrob/saferimg/readme.md

 into memory, regardless of its dimensions.

-Decoding untrusted input, e.g. a user uploaded image, can lead to unbounded memory usage, which leaves services vulnerable to denial of service attacks.
+Decoding untrusted input, e.g. a user uploaded image, can lead to unbounded memory usage, which leaves services vulnerable to denial-of-service attacks.

 It is not sufficient to limit the size of the uploaded data, as images can compress incredibly well.
-See the `pngbomb.png` file for an example of this: it's a 32000w x 32000h png, which will result in a multi-gigabyte decoded image.
+See the `asset/pngbomb.png` file for an example of this: it's a 32000w x 32000h png, which will result in a multi-gigabyte decoded image.

 ## How it works
-The image configuration is read before decoding, which provides width, height and color model.
+The image's configuration is read before decoding, which provides width, height and color model.
 These are then compared against the `MaxWidth`, `MaxHeight`, `MaxMemory` limits set in [Opts](http://pkg.go.dev/github.com/iamcalledrob/saferimg#Opts).